 The educational space will be configurable to support a wide variety of programming.
 For example, it can be set up as a classroom and experimental lab for school-age children.
 It can also be configured as an artist studio, enabling multiple visual artists to work on week-long projects.
 Finally, it can be used as a performance space, e.g., for music or theater, supporting teaching, rehearsals, and performances.

 The new barn complex will address several interrelated environmental concerns and support educational programming about them.
 The existing sheep shed is very close to the drainage swale running from north to south through the middle of the Farm that feeds Kennedy Creek.
 Sheep waste is polluting the Creek and the swale that feeds it, two of the ponds on the Farm, and more broadly the downriver Chesapeake Bay Watershed.
-At present hay storage for the Farm is located at the northern end of the Farm, a good two miles away from the sheep shed.
+At present hay storage for the Farm is located at the northern end of the Farm, a good two miles away from the existing sheep shed.
 This means transporting hay creates a substantial carbon footprint.
 To mitigate both environmental issues the Foundation will help the Farm build a new barn complex located near the Timothy hayfield.

 The kitchen and dining hall will complement the programming on the Farm, by enabling participants to stay for long continuous periods, thereby deepening their sense of immersion into nature.
 It will also be used to host a variety of programming for both children and adults in the areas of meal preparation and food preservation.